+Use of Comment

+climate-

+related

+scenario

+analysis

-Use of climate- related scenario analysis Comment 1 The biggest challenge for us to use climate-related scenario analysis is that we are not able to conduct an analysis that can provide actionable, business-specific, insights without the help of niche subject matter experts and consultants that have strong experience in climate scenario analysis, hospitality and gaming, and translating climate analysis into tangible business action.
-From a resource stand point, the necessity to consult with external entities that may or may not provide applicable business specific insights, creates a financial barrier.
-In the next two years, we are planning to talk to experienced subject matter experts and consultants to learn more about climate-related scenario analysis and their applicability to our business.
-If we believe the methodology is mature and valuable and applicable to our sector, we will engage a consultant to help us conduct a climate-related scenario assessment and integrate the results into our strategy.
+Rov No, but we The biggest challenge for us to use climate-related scenario analysis is that we are not able to conduct an analysis that can provide actionable, business-specific, insights without the help of niche

+1 anticipate subject matter experts and consultants that have strong experience in climate scenario analysis, hospitality and gaming, and translating climate analysis into tangible business action.
+From a

+doing so resource stand point, the necessity to consult with external entities that may or may not provide applicable business specific insights, creates a financial barrier.
+We continuously talk with

+within the experienced subject matter experts and consultants to learn more about climate-related scenario analysis and their applicability to our business.
+If we believe the methodology is mature and

+next two valuable and applicable to our sector, we will engage a consultant to help us conduct a climate-related scenario assessment and integrate the results into our strategy.

+years